VictorBezak/Plotly_Multi-Axes_Gridlines/README.md

+# Update (January 19th, 2022)

+This functionality has been fully released as a native part of Plotly.js (:
+See release notes here: https://github.com/plotly/plotly.js/releases/tag/v2.18.0

 # Update (November 2nd, 2022)

 I've been receiving help for the last 5 weeks from fellow developer, Filipe Santiago @filipesantiagoAM, and together we've managed to put together an MVP solution!
 This still needs some tests and approvals before being merged, but sharing the PR here for public visibility!